ophir99/api-like-a-pro/README.md

 3. Clone the repo and go to the root(starting or parent) folder.

-4. Open termial window at the same folder which is the project folder and give following commands.
+4. Open terminal window at the same folder which is the project folder and give following commands.
    * npm install express
    * npm install cors
    * npm install mongoose